 How to include your Folksy shop in our Shop Local view

-This week we’ve introduced a new feature on Folksy to help people find artists, designers and makers in their area and shop locally.
+We have a new feature on Folksy to help people find artists, designers and makers in their area and shop locally.
 In this article we’re going to explain how it works and what you need to do to get YOUR shop included.

 The new feature is called ‘Shop By Region’ and you can find it on the Folksy homepage or go straight to it here – https://folksy.com/local-shops.
 When you click on that page you’ll see a list of regions, arranged alphabetically.
 Click on one of these and you’ll then be shown all the Folksy shops within that area that have chosen to make their location public, along with an option to see more towns or cities within that region.